duckdb/duckdb-web/docs/api/odbc/macos.md

 unzip duckdb_odbc-osx-universal.zip -d duckdb_odbc
 ```

 ## Step 3: Configure the ODBC Driver

 There are two ways to configure the ODBC driver, either by initializing the configuration files listed below,
 or by connecting with [`SQLDriverConnect`](https://learn.microsoft.com/en-us/sql/odbc/reference/syntax/sqldriverconnect-function?view=sql-server-ver16).
 A combination of the two is also possible.

-Furthermore, the ODBC driver supports all the [configuration options](https://duckdb.org/docs/sql/configuration.html)
-included in DuckDB.
+Furthermore, the ODBC driver supports all the [configuration options](../../sql/configuration) included in DuckDB.

-_Note:_ if a configuration is set in both the connection string passed to `SQLDriverConnect` and in the `odbc.ini` file,
+> If a configuration is set in both the connection string passed to `SQLDriverConnect` and in the `odbc.ini` file,
-the one passed to `SQLDriverConnect` will take precedence.
+> the one passed to `SQLDriverConnect` will take precedence.

 ### The `odbc.ini` or `.odbc.ini` File